 The bowlers umpire should call ‘play’ to restart the game after a stoppage for a dead ball situation.

 The Infamous “Misfield Rule”

 Firstly, there is no such thing as a misfield rule.
 There is a common misconception that a post can become ‘unstumped’ if the ball is misfielded but quite simply, a post cannot be unstumped.
-So…. if a batter managed to reach 3rd as 4th was stumped and the bowler dropped the returning ball, the batter may wish to run on (especially if there are only a couple of batters left in) but would not score.
+So…. if a batter managed to reach 3rd as 4th was stumped and the ball is then no longer at the post or in the possession of the bowler in the bowling square (it does not have to be misfielded), the batter may wish to run on (especially if there are only a couple of batters left in) but would not score.
 If the batter was between 2nd and 3rd when fourth was stumped, this would not stop them from scoring in the usual way as it has to be the post immediately in front of the batter that is stumped to prevent scoring.

 Umpires should have a keen eye for batters that ‘hover’ between posts so that they can still score.
 THIS IS NOT ALLOWED, any batter approaching a post and then not making contact MUST be asked to do so by the umpire, and if they refuse they will be out.

 Holding on to the Bat

 A batter must hold on to the bat whilst running round the track.
 If losing the bat is a genuine accident, then once the game play is at a dead ball situation (ball back with bowler) the umpire should ask the batter to retrieve their bat.
 However if they drop or throw the bat deliberately, then the batter is out.
 A batter can still score without a bat.